LOADING ...

 it, The Idol, the Great Crimson Idol.
 Now I had it seemed,

-but the one thing that would have meant more to me than
+everything but the one thing that would have more to me than

 anything.
-The pain that manifested itself my obsession, the
+The pain manifested itself into my obsession, the

 acceptance of me by my and mother, who I had not spoken to since